Nerwyn/material-rounded-theme/README.md

 If you do not want these changes, use the "No Mod" versions of the theme.
 If you only want some of these changes, you will have to modify and recompile the theme yourself.

-## Material You Colors

-This theme supports Material You color theming!
-This requires an additional JavaScript module resource which can be downloaded from this repo (TODO offer CDN version).
-To install the script to your Home Assistant instance:

-1. Download the module from this repository [here](https://github.com/Nerwyn/material-rounded-theme/blob/main/dist/material-rounded-theme.js).
-2. Upload this module to your Home Assistant instance, preferable in the `config/www` folder.
-   - Your `configuration.yaml` file is found in the `config` folder.
-If the `www` folder does not exist create it.
-More information about the configuration folder can be found [here](https://www.home-assistant.io/docs/configuration/#to-find-the-configuration-directory).
-3. Navigate to a dashboard and then click `🖉 Edit dashboard` > `⋮ Open dashboard menu` > `Manage resources`.
-4. Click `+ ADD RESOURCE`.
-5. In the `URL` field enter `/local/material-rounded-theme.js`.
-6. Select `Resource Type` `JavaScript module`.
-7. Click `CREATE`.
-8. Hard refresh (`CTRL` + `F5`) your browser or clear app/browser cache to ensure the new resource loads correctly.

-Once the JavaScript module resource has been added, create a helper template sensor named `Material Rounded Base Color` that returns the hex code of your preferred base color.
-The theme colors will be calculated using [Material Color Utilities](https://github.com/material-foundation/material-color-utilities).

-To create a template sensor helper:

-1. Navigate to `Settings` > `Devices & services` > ` Helpers`.
-2. Click `+ CREATE HELPER`.
-3. Click `Template`.
-4. Click `Template a sensor`.
-5. Name the sensor `Material Rounded Base Color`.
-The sensor entity ID should be `sensor.material_rounded_base_color`.
-6. Enter your Material You base color as a six digit hex code, like `238636` or `#db4437`.
-You can also use a template to read a hex code from the state or attribute of a different entity, like `{{ states("sensor.pixel_fold_accent_color") }}`.
-7. Click `SUBMIT`.

-You can also choose user specific colors by creating a sensor named `Material Rounded Base Color Your Name`, with your name being your person name as it appears on the [Home Assistant people page](http://homeassistant.local:8123/config/person).
-The sensory entity ID should be something like `sensor.material_rounded_base_color_john_doe`.

-### Home Assistant Android App Color Sensor

-If you are using the Home Assistant Android companion app, you can enable the accent color sensor in the companion app settings to use your phone's Material You accent color as the theme base color:

-1. Navigate to `Settings` > `Companion app`.
-2. Click `Manage sensors.`
-3. Scroll down to the section titled `Dynamic color` and click `Accent color`.
-4. Toggle `Enable sensor` on.
-It should now return your phone's Material You base color as a hex code.

-Then create a base color template sensor as described above.

 ## Similar Projects and Credits

 ### Big Slider Card